|Home||Project Publications||Photos, Videos||Drawings||Measurements||Bibliography||About Us|

 remaining from their contemporaries the Babylonians and the Egyptians.
 It seems certain that the Minoans had an impressive written tradition,

-that were burnt in fires caused by accidents or deliberate destructions of pillage or warfare, giving them the near indestructibility of terracotta
+that were burnt in fires caused by accidents or by deliberate destructions through pillage or warfare, giving them the near indestructibility of terracotta

 (Godart and Olivier 1978-1985).
 It is assumed that writing intended to be preserved was done on perishable materials such as parchment, leather or the